CSPS-EFPC-IT/SysAdmins-ARMTemplates/Virtual Network/README.md

             <li>resourceTags - Tags to add to the network security group.</li>
         </ul>
     <li>The file will output the ID and name of the created subnet and network security group.</li>
+    <li>In order to add security rules to the NSG, please refer to the Network Security Group section of the repository.</li>
 </ol>